kachristensen/Current-Dnd-Campaigns/Session Notes/Session 2 - Escaping the Dretch.md

 	- Sarannis firebolted Warden Blackthistle and killed her.
 Her drake collapsed and started dying when its master did.
 Cass stabbed it in the head as it was dying.
 		- He looted her.
 Some money.
 Note - orders that the warden is to stay inside the equipment room to oversee the protection of a sextant that was brought 4 weeks ago.
 Otherwise she'd be executed.
 	- Sarannis said I was far too bold for a wizard.
 Valindra recovered Blackthistle's cloak.
 I decapitated her head.
+	- There was a magical ward protecting the chest.
+We couldn't break it.
+Black void inside.
+Shimmering.
+We took the chest and carried it with us.
+All the prisoners and us escaped into The Deep.